LHNCBC/ucum-lhc/README.md

 The ucum-lhc code is written in the ECMAScript 6 version of Javascript.
 Since that version is not yet universally supported, the code is compiled to standard Javascript using the [Babel](https://babeljs.io) compiler.
-The code uses Node.js I/O functions and compatible packages, and browserify-fs to replace the I/O functions with code that runs in a browser.

 Currently we have code to serve multiple purposes.
 The core code supports the validation and conversion of UCUM unit expressions as well as a function